Mustafaahmed00/BeaconFlex/README.md

-A video conferencing app for the BeaconFlex Department
+A video conferencing app for the BeaconFlex Department at University of Massachusetts